-If you’re frustrated by diets that just aren’t working, you’re not alone.
-In fact, about 50 million Americans go on a diet each year, but only about 5% of them manage to keep the pounds off.
-At Atlanta Endocrine Associates, Dr. Scott Isaacs understands the challenges of dieting and offers unique hormone-focused approaches for losing weight.
-Located in Atlanta, Dr. Isaacs can determine a customized weight-loss program and diet plan to help you effectively and safely reach your goals.
-To get started, call the office or book an appointment online today.
+When you work hard at diet and exercise and don’t see substantial weight loss on the scale, it can be frustrating.
+In fact, only about 5% of people who try to lose weight are satisfied with their results.
+At Atlanta Endocrine Associates, Dr. Scott Isaacs understands the metabolic and hormonal challenges of losing weight successfully and offers proven hormone-focused approaches to target the underlying root causes of obesity.
+Located in Atlanta, Dr. Isaacs can determine a customized weight-loss program and diet plan to help you effectively and safely reach your goal.
+To get started, call the office, or book an appointment online today.

 Many people gain weight despite eating less and increasing physical activity.
 If you’re working hard at losing weight and aren’t seeing results, you may have a hormonal imbalance.
 Board-certified endocrinologist Dr. Isaacs specializes in the medical and hormonal evaluation of hormonal weight gain and diet-resistant obesity.
 We recognize that obesity is a disease, not a lifestyle choice.
 At Atlanta Endocrine Associates, we help you lose weight through the science of endocrinology and correction of hormonal dysfunction, not willpower.